-- Instant Tethering: Allows you to easily connect to your phone’s WiFi hotspot, a really easy one-click method.
+- Instant Tethering: This allows you to easily connect to your phone’s WiFi hotspot, a really easy one-click method.

-- Messages: Lets you read and reply to your Android phone’s text messages from your Chromebook.
+- Messages: This lets you read and reply to your Android phone’s text messages from your Chromebook.

 If you already have a device connected, you will see this listed here.
 Click on the name of that device for additional options.

 If you already have a device connected and want to remove it, use the “Forget phone” link on this page.